 Pour batter into greased pan.
 Gently lay chestnuts on top of batter.
 Bake until the top of the cake has formed a thin crust, about 40 minutes.
 Cool cake in pan on rack for 5 minutes, then release from the pan and let it cool completely.

 This Italian cake — Torta Morbida di Castagne e Cioccolato — is our new Christmas favorite.
 The cake is rich but not too rich, sweet but not too sweet.
 It is delightfully moist and the chestnuts and chocolate go wonderfully well together.

 From Boulder Locavore, written by Toni Dash

 Prep Time: 30 minutes Cook Time 20 minutes Total Time 50 minutes Yield: 8-10 crepes; filling for 8 crepes

-These delicious gluten free crepes are made unique with the addition of Chestnut Flour and ground cinnamon, making them a perfect to wrap around Whipped Nutella Cream.
-The feeling is light, airy and full of chocolate-hazelnut flavor.
+These delicious gluten-free crepes are made unique with the addition of Chestnut Flour and ground cinnamon, making them a perfect wrap-around Whipped Nutella Cream.
+The feeling is light, airy, and full of chocolate-hazelnut flavor.
 While working at high heat one needs to give full attention to the quick-cooking crepes and be ready to spread batter quickly and flip them fast!

 For the Crepes:

 - 2/3 cup Chestnut Flour